logicmoo/logicmoo_workspace/packs_xtra/logicmoo_chat/README.md

 * DRS (Discourse Representation Structures) These include questions, answers, offers, acceptances, declinations, requests, permissions and promises.
 * LPS (Logic-based production system) to interact non-trivially with the world and have accomplishment specifications concerning what the dialog accomplishes in the world.

 These are translated into communication inputs and outputs in an I-O language called TknLF (Tokenized Logical Form).
-The ìsubject matterî of TknLF is defined in terms of the order of sequence.
+The ‚Äúsubject matter‚Äù of TknLF is defined in terms of the order of sequence.
 Sentences of TknLF of correctness can be generated automatically from Language Models.
-English from the user is converted to DRS/LPS Logical forms and then into TknLF understood by Language Models-J.   Language Models-J outputs the TknLF which is converted back into DRS/LPS which then becomes English.
+English from the user is converted to DRS/LPS Logical forms and then into TknLF understood by PLLM.
+PLLM outputs the TknLF which is converted back into DRS/LPS which then becomes English.

 This document is intentionally terse sparing much details but gives at least a surface level easy to explain.